 Garlic and Thyme Brined Pork Chops

 Lean pork chops benefit from brining, or being soaked in a flavorful saltwater solution, to ensure juicy results.
+For an easy weeknight dinner, simply brine the chops the night before.
+Then, when you get home the next day, you can have dinner on the table in a matter of minutes.
 Be sure to bring the brine to room temperature before adding the chops.

 For the brine: